UCLA Walter H. Rubsamen Music Library: Beginnings

 The music library began in an east–west corridor of Powell Library in 1942.
-The starting collection consisted of roughly 8,000 orchestral and choral scores inherited from the Federal Music Project as well as 3,000 books and scores transferred from the main University Library.
+The initial collection consisted of roughly 8,000 orchestral and choral scores inherited from the Federal Music Project as well as 3,000 books and scores transferred from the main University Library.
 The collection was first managed by Leon Strashun, who took a special interest in binding and maintaining the collection's music scores until his retirement in 1946.
 In 1947, Ruth Doxsee took over as music librarian.
 Doxsee helped to host weekly concerts of recorded music for library staff.
 She also served on an interdepartmental committee dedicated to handling the "many special technical challenges" that arose while cataloging the music collection.
 When the music collection's corridor was needed for transit to the library's new east wing, the music collection was moved to a room at the south end of the library's west wing.
-As the collection grew, this space was increasingly cramped, and the Department of Music quickly developed a need for a dedicated music library space.
+As the collection grew, this space became increasingly cramped, and the Department of Music quickly developed a need for a dedicated music library.

 The New Music Library

 In 1956, the music collection moved from its wing in Powell Library to a newly built space in the music building.
 The new space featured two levels of stacks (estimated to hold 25,000 volumes, with room for future expansion), a dedicated service counter and catalog, and ten listening rooms equipped with sound systems.
-When the new music library opened its doors, the collection was numbered at roughly 36,000.
+When the new music library opened its doors, the collection numbered roughly 36,000 items.
 By 2021, that number had grown to 400,000 items.

 On February 27, 1976, the library was named after Walter H. Rubsamen, professor emeritus of the UCLA Department of Music.
-Rubsamen was an important figure in developing the collection at the music library, taking a special interest in cultivating a ballad opera collection and bringing English music materials to the Clark Library.
+Rubsamen was an important figure in developing the music library’s collection, and took a special interest in cultivating a ballad opera collection and bringing English music materials to the Clark Library.